sushanthkumar2004/ZK-Computational-Graph-Builder/README.md

 [2024-08-05T10:54:12Z DEBUG takehome::builder]     Node 0: Node { value: 13, depth: 0, id: 0, parents: [], derivation: Input }
 [2024-08-05T10:54:12Z DEBUG takehome::builder]     Node 1: Node { value: 1, depth: 0, id: 1, parents: [], derivation: Constant }
 ```
-## Algorithms and Concurrency Approach
+## Approach
-The order of execution is done in such a way to support parallelism.
-We declare all ```input``` and ```constant``` nodes to have depth $0$.
-Note that all other non-input and non-constant nodes must be the output of some gate.
-Suppose $r_1, r_2$ are inputs to gate $G$ with output $s$.
-Then, we declare
+To evaluate nodes correctly and concurrently, we use the concept of node depth.
+All ```input``` and ```constant``` nodes are declared to have depth 0.
+We calculate the depths of all other nodes as follows.
+Let node $M$ be a function of nodes $N_1,\ldots, N_n$, and for a node $X$, let $\text{depth}(X)$ denote the depth of node $X$.
+We set
-$$\text{depth}(s)  = 1 + \text{max}(\text{depth}(r_1), \text{depth}(r_2)).$$
+$$\text{depth}(M) = 1 + \text{max}_{1\le i\le n} \text{depth}(N_i).$$
-Note that the only data dependencies occur when we increase depth.
-Thus, by staying in our "depth-level" we can use threads to evaluate all nodes on this level.
-A diagram is shown below for clarity.
+Evaluate nodes at increasing depths, starting from depth 0 and progressing sequentially.
+The key idea is that nodes at the same depth can be evaluated in parallel, since by the time compute reaches depth $k$, all nodes of previous depths have been fully computed, and there are no dependecies between nodes of the same depth.
 <img src=./img/spec.jpg alt="Schematic" width="600">

-Note that without threads the best time complexity we can achieve is $O(\text{number input nodes } + \text{number of gates })$.

 #### Additional Considerations
-I expect that add gates will be faster than multiplier gates and those will be faster than lambda gates.
-Thus, instead of splitting all the gates equally across the threads we should split all the different types of gates equally across the threads (that way a thread doesnt end up with all the lambda gates and slow down computation of the rest of the gates at that depth level).
-The struct LevelGates keeps track of this.
+In general multiplication operations are slower than addition operations, and lambda gates can be arbitrarily simple or arbitrarily complex.
+Instead of splitting all the gates equally across the threads we should split all the different types of gates equally across the threads (this allows the workload across nodes to be more equal).
+The struct LevelGates keeps track of the gates at each level and seperates by types to facilitate this.
 ```rust
 #[derive(Debug)]
 pub struct LevelGates<F: Field> {